HermesPasser/comic-pub/README.md

  - ``-v, --verbose LEVEL`` How detailed is the logging.
 Range: \[0,3\] (default 1)
  - ``-o, --output FILE`` Set non default output epub file name/location
  - ``-h, --help`` Prints the contents of this section
- - ``-s, --split KIND`` How to handle landscape images
+ - ``-s, --split KIND`` How to handle double spread images
-    * PRESERVE: rotate the landscaped image (default)
+    * PRESERVE: rotate the image (default)
-    * SPLIT: crop the landscaped image in two and delete the original
+    * SPLIT: split the double spread in two and delete the original
-    * BOTH: will preserve the rotated image and crope it in two
+    * BOTH: same as SPLIT but without deleting the original
  - ``-m`` Make the epub flow from right-to-left like a manga
  - ``--title NAME`` Set the epub title.
 The default is the input name
  - ``--mobi`` Convert to mobi and delete the .epub.
 Kindlegen must be in the program folder or PATH